Catbells - one of the Lake District's most popular fell walks

 Happy Hiking!

-I share my adventures as I'm passionate about the positive benefits the great outdoors brings to our physical & mental health and want to help others reap these positive effects too!
-I hope you enjoy the blog and it inspires you to plan a trip!
+I hope you've enjoyed the blog and it helps you to plan a trip!
+I share my adventures as I'm passionate about the physical & mental health benefits the great outdoors brings to us and I want others reap these positive effects too!

 You can subscribe to my email newsletter to stay up to date with all my recent outdoor adventures, including my latest photos & blog posts, just click the link below!